 Tom first trained at Weymouth College in the traditional techniques of Stonemasonry, Carving and Lettering.
 This provided him with a solid foundation in the craft.
 While developing his skills as a freelance sculptor, Tom went on to win a QEST (Queen Elizabeth Scholarship Trust) Scholarship which allowed him the opportunity to embark on a Post Graduate Diploma in Historic Stone Carving at the City and Guilds of London Art School in Kennington where he obtained a 1st.

 In 2012 Tom was awarded the opportunity to be a key part of the core team of seven sculptors who worked on producing the Heraldic Ornamentation for the Queens Diamond Jubilee barge project.
 Modelled in clay, the monumental sculptures were then cast in resin and gilded.
-Other notable projects have included carving 6 large brick architectural relief sculptures on a mansion block near Sloane Square in London, carving a bespoke grotesque sculpture to his own design for St Georges Chapel, Windsor and also winning the Ripon Cathedral Gargoyle competition in 2015.
+Other notable projects have included carving a larger than life sized Limestone portrait bust of the Hindu monk Swami Vivekananda, now installed at Harrow Arts Centre in London and most recently (in 2023) Sculpting a life sized WWII pilot with Spaniel dog in Bronze on a carved Portland stone bench, now installed as a public monument at RAF Newton in Nottinghamshire.
+Past works included carving 6 large brick architectural relief sculptures on a mansion block near Sloane Square in London, carving a bespoke grotesque sculpture to his own design for St Georges Chapel, Windsor and also winning the Ripon Cathedral Gargoyle competition in 2015.

-Tom has also gained extensive experience with three of the UK’s most reputable conservation companies.
-He continues to work between commissions on a freelance basis for a leading London based Sculpture Conservation Company on projects including work by Henry Moore, Jacob Epstein, Mark Quinn and Barry Flanagan.
+Tom has also gained extensive experience with three of the UK’s most reputable conservation companies working on projects including work by Henry Moore, Jacob Epstein, Mark Quinn, Jeff Koons and Barry Flanagan.